Publications

 Aditi Malik.Beyond Rhetoric: Sino-Indian Relations in an Era of Interdependence,” (Book Review of China and India: Prospects for Peace by Jonathan Holslag).
 Columbia Journal of International Affairs, Vol. 64, No. 2 (Spring/Summer 2011): 223-225.

-ONGOING PROJECTS & WORKING PAPERS
+ONGOING PROJECTS AND WORKING PAPERS